 There have been archeological discoveries of clay slabs and other equipment used to prepare and cook arepas.
 These are particularly prevalent in Panama and Venezuela.

-Historical records of corn date back over 3,000 years in Columbia, and around 2,800 in Venezuela.
+Historical records of corn date back over 3,000 years in Colombia, and around 2,800 in Venezuela.
 The recipe for arepas appears to have remained mostly unchanged throughout this entire time period.

 How are Arepas Made?